A review of the luxury, all-inclusive resort, Zöetry Paraiso de la Bonita, located on Mexico’s Yucatan peninsula

 Something else we were a little unhappy with was the room service.
 A couple of times we went out and returned late afternoon and the room had not been serviced.
 Additionally, used items such as glasses and plates were either not removed or left outside our door for a day or more.
 One time we came home to find a dirty cleaning cloth used by the staff left in a sink in the bathroom.
 Also, they were not very diligent in replenishing our minibar (with water!) and the coffee maker supplies.
 We’re not very fussy people but when a resort or hotel positions itself as “luxury” then the little attentions to detail make all the difference.

 We did have a lovely experience with our room service.
 I had told them at the beginning of our stay that it was our wedding anniversary during our stay.
-Generally we don’t make a big fuss of our anniversary and having made the comment I had forgotten about it.
-So, on the Thursday night we had got talking to some fellow Brits in the bar and were settling in for a bit of drinks session, when the bar closed at 11 pm.
+Generally, we don’t make a big fuss about our anniversary and having made the comment I had forgotten about it.
+So, on Thursday night we had got talking to some fellow Brits in the bar and were settling in for a bit of drinks session when the bar closed at 11 pm.
 Not to be deterred I went back to our room to raid the mini bar for cans of beer, wine and the bottle of tequila we had been given on our arrival.
-Much to my surprise I found our bed decorated with flower petals and the bath filled with water and bubble bath and sprinkled with petals.
+Much to my surprise, I found our bed decorated with flower petals and the bath filled with water and bubble bath and sprinkled with petals.
 I took some photos and then headed back to the “party”.
-I was lovely but we were a little bit too drunk to enjoy fully when finally made it back to our room at 4:30 am.
+It was lovely but we were a little bit too drunk to enjoy it fully when finally made it back to our room at 4:30 am.